VBForumsCommunity/VB6Porter/README.md

 6. Open the OUTARGS\outargs.REG registry file, to redirect Windows to these new files.
 7. Compile VBA65.dll to the C:\Program Files (x86)\Microsoft Visual Studio\VB98 folder, as administrator.
 8. Compile VB6Porter.dll to the C:\Program Files (x86)\Microsoft Visual Studio\VB98 folder, as administrator.
+9. Compile AutoIndenter.dll to the C:\Program Files (x86)\Microsoft Visual Studio\VB98 folder, as administrator.
-9. To recompile, you may have to close/release all instances of any loaded IDE/addins and delete/kill the old dll.
+10. To recompile, you may have to close/release all instances of any loaded IDE/addins and delete/kill the old dll.

 Advanced Microsoft Visual Basics (second edition) Chapter 7.
 Page 275.
 Registry edit file (outargs.reg) for C3.EXE, L1NK.EXE output feature: